- Why Recruit Columbia MBAs?

 New and Key Event guidelines are in BOLD.

-Recruiting guidelines apply to events planned by either the CMC or student clubs.
-The CMC cannot guarantee conflict-free dates or times.
+Recruiting guidelines apply to events planned by either the CMC or through student clubs.

 Please see Presentation Calendar for specific date and time options for your pre-recruiting presentations as they pertain to the on-campus recruiting process.